Khongchai/web-spirograph/README.md

 This old friend from elementary school describes the relationship between the center point of a circle `(h, k)`, any point on the circle `(x, y)`, and the circle's radius `r`.

-We already know everything in that equation except y.
-Let's ask Wolfram Alpha to do the math for us and [solve for y](https://www.wolframalpha.com/input?i=%28x+%E2%88%92+h%29%5E2+%2B+%28y+%E2%88%92+k%29%5E2+%3D+r%5E2+This+equation%2C+but+solve+for+y).
+We already know everything in that equation except `y`.
+So here's the same equation, but solved for `y`.

 $$ y = \sqrt{-h^2 + 2 h x + r^2 - x^2} + k $$
 $$ y = k - \sqrt{-h^2 + 2 h x + r^2 - x^2} $$

-We have two equations, one for the top half, and the other, the bottom half of the circle.
-We need the bottom half, but the canvas's `y` axis is flipped, so we'll use the top one.
+We have two equations, one for the top half, and the other for the bottom half of the circle.
+What we are doing petains the bottom half, but the canvas's `y` axis is flipped, so we'll use the top one.

-We have to be careful though, because the value inside the square root will become negative when the tip of the line crosses one half into the other.
+We have to be careful though; the value inside the square root will become negative when the tip of the line crosses one half into the other.

 This is a bit difficult to visualize, let's take a look at [this desmos demo](https://www.desmos.com/calculator/3zpeziejs7).